samiranrl/Carrom_rl/README.md

 ## What to submit?

-First take a look at Readme.txt
+Please read Readme.txt

 You must write a carrom agent, which clears the single player board in <30 turns on average. generate_stats.py will be called for >=1000 experiments.
 If the data is invalid, for eg: you have a connection timeout/runtime error, the statistics will not be counted, so make sure your agent is fully functional (in the sl2 machines) before submission.
-If confused, open start_agent.py, which has helpful built in logic to connect to the carrom server, parse the state and send an action.
+If confused, open **start_agent.py**, which has helpful built in logic to connect to the carrom server, parse the state and send an action.

 ### Changes
 <b>Version 1.0 - Initial release</b>

-Single player server is ready.
-There might be some issues with the doubles server, they will be fixed later.
+Single player server is ready.There might be some issues with the doubles server, they will be fixed later.